-Beta radiation from DU can contribute to extremity and skin dose to workers unless precautions are taken to protect workers from the radiation.
+Beta radiation from DU can contribute to extremity and skin dose to workers unless precautions are taken to protect against exposure.
 Protective clothing and gloves provide a protection factor of 2 or more depending on the thickness (DOE 2001).
-A bare slab source of DU contributes an Hp(0.07) dose of approximately 230 mrad/hr at the surface (BRH 1970) in comparison with an Hp(10) dose of approximately 2 mrad/hr (NIOSH 2010b).
+A bare slab source of DU contributes an Hp(0.07) dose of approximately 230 mrad/hour at the surface (BRH 1970) in comparison with an Hp(10) dose of approximately 2 mrad/hour (NIOSH 2010b).
 However, based on a review of shallow and deep dosimetry data, significant beta exposures to Pantex workers were rarely detected by film badges or TLDs [15].